 What is Passive Income?

 Passive income is money you earn without trading your time.
-In most cases, the ‘active’ work is either automated with technology or outsourced to an employee or freelancer who instead works for earned income.
+In most cases, the ‘active’ work is either automated with technology or outsourced to an employee or freelancer who puts in the effort.

 Passive income allows you to make money while you sleep.
 This statement essentially means that the money is generated at any hour of the day– even if you aren’t currently working.

-Earned income, on the other hand, is money you actively earn through employment or freelancing.
-For example, those working a 9 to 5 job are paid with earned income.
+Non-passive or earned income is money you actively earn through employment or freelancing.
+For example, those working a 9 to 5 job earn non passive income.
 That means employees trade their time for money.

 Why Is Passive Income Important